ebalti/Double-Generalized-Gamma-Distribution/README.md

 E. Balti and M. Guizani, "[Mixed RF/FSO Cooperative Relaying Systems With Co-Channel Interference](https://ieeexplore.ieee.org/document/8323414)," in IEEE Transactions on Communications, vol. 66, no. 9, pp. 4014-4027, Sept.
 2018

-The package contains a simulation environment, based on Matlab, that reproduces the analytical and Monte Carlo simulation of Double Generalized Gamma distribution.
+The package contains a simulation environment, based on Matlab, that reproduces the analytical and Monte Carlo simulations of Double Generalized Gamma distribution.

 # Content of Code Package
 This package contains 3 files: